Urda railway station

 Urda railway station (Estonian: Urda raudteepeatus) is a railway station serving the southern part of the Laagri borough of Saue parish in Harju County in northern Estonia.

 The Urda railway station is located on the Tallinn-Keila railway line, between and railway stations and approximately 15 kilometers (8 mi) southwest from the Baltic station (Estonian: Balti jaam) which is the main railway station of Tallinn.
 The station was officially opened in 2008.

 In 2022 the second track through Urda station was completed, and the station now has two 150 meters long platforms.
 Elron's electric trains from Tallinn to Keila, Paldiski, Turba and Klooga-Rand stop at Urda station.

-In 2024, there were approximately 44 train departures per day at Laagri railway station towards Tallinn city center.
+In 2026, there are approximately 50 train departures per day at Urda railway station towards Tallinn.